 Even the perceived edges of the cosmos are no barrier to the yearning; abstract ideas are explored through philosophy and the limits of knowledge scrutinized through epistemology.
 It’s a yearning for totality; the hidden belief that progress has an endpoint and that there lies total understanding capable of ensuring completeness, its what yogis and monks are searching for on a different course to the scientists; union.

 Enlightenment is a tricky word, we hear it in stories of mystics and saints, but for the majority of humankind who have never actually experienced the state, the word is only a symbol for some kind of magical fabled myth.
 Like the sound of Hendrix’s guitars for people born deaf, its mere legend, belief of its existence can only come from logical reasoning or faith, not experience perceived directly and without symbols.

-Dropping the bike back at the hostel I decided to head back for a nearby beach out on foot.
+Dropping the bike back at the hostel I decided to head back out on foot for a nearby beach.
 Despite a few groups of people around I felt relieved to be back on my own with no conversations to muster through or appearances to keep up.
-I crashed back onto the sand and lay drifting through day dreams, face down I sank through the sand into a delicious siesta.
+I crashed back onto the sand and lay drifting through daydreams.
+Face down I sank through the sand into a delicious siesta.

 I awoke feeling refreshed.
-The LSD was still knocking but less intensely and with a lightness that was absent before.
-I headed over to the fisherman’s boardwalk and found my buddy Rodrigo there on the lower level; we went to that spot everyday for sunset.
+The acid was still knocking but less intensely and with a lightness that was absent before.
+I headed over to the fisherman’s boardwalk and found my buddy Rodrigo there on the lower level. we went to that spot every day for sunset.
 He lit up a joint rolled with a roach and a pinch of tobacco – he knew how I liked them and generously bucked the South American trend of only herb and paper to suit my preference- and we smoked gazing over the bobbing bodies of water to the horizon where the sun was about to begin its descent.